etn-ccis/blui-doc-it/src/docs/development/frameworks-mobile/react-native.md

 yarn eject
 ```

-> * At the first prompt, select 'React-Native (first option)'
+> * At the first prompt, select 'Bare (first option)'
-> * At the second prompt, enter a name for your application
+> * At the second prompt, accept the default value (press Enter).
+Changing this can cause issues running your project.
-> * At the third prompt, accept the default value (press Enter).
-Changing this value will cause issues when running on Android.
+> * At the third prompt, enter a name for the solution folder.

 For more information, read about [ejecting from Expo](https://docs.expo.io/versions/latest/workflow/customizing/).

 ### Final Build
 After ejecting from Expo, the process for creating a build is the same as for a standard native application.
 You can open the project folders in xCode (/ios/projectName.xcodeproj) or Android Studio (/android) and perform builds from the IDE.
-There are also npm scripts added to your package.json file during ejection that will allow you to perform builds from the command line.
+There are also npm scripts added to your package.json file during ejection that will allow you to perform builds and/or run from the command line.
 Depending on the version of React Native you are using, you may have to [manually bundle your JS code](https://stackoverflow.com/questions/44446523/unable-to-load-script-from-assets-index-android-bundle-on-windows) for Android.

 ## Component recommendations
 There are a lot of resources and components available on the market to help speed up your development and improve reusability.
 React Native also comes with a built-in component library.
 We recommend the following: